This post is a sponsored partnership with Tire Rack Street Survival. The views expressed here are genuinely my own.

 Cruise control can be a great feature to use when traveling down the highway, but if that rain starts to fall, the cruise control needs to be turned off immediately.
 Roads can become slippery when wet and if your teen has the cruise control on, it’s an easy way for their wheels to slip and possibly even lose control of the car.

-- Talk to your teen about the importance in enrolling in a Defensive Driving Course
+4. Enroll your teen in a Defensive Driving Course

 Educating your teen on the importance of safe driving should be on your radar.
 Enrolling in a defensive driving course, like Tire Rack Street Survival School, allows your teen to understand their car, learn safety tips, and be prepared and educated on how to drive safely on the road.
 Skills that they will learn in Street Survival School will help them out for the rest of their life.